ma-laforge/InspectDR.jl/README.md

 ### Features/Highlights

+#### Box Zoom

+Use right mouse button to select new extents for plot.

 #### "F1" Acceleration

 InspectDR.jl includes specialized algorithms to accellerate plotting of large "F1" datasets (functions of 1 argument) in order to maintain a good "real-time" (interactive) user experience.